CSCAR/workshop-stata-intro/stata_markdown/02-working-with-data-sets.md

 - Ensure each column is of one "type" - if the column is supposed to be numbers, don't include any words!
 - Make missing values blank (unless you are interested in types of missingness, in which case be sure to have a coherent coding scheme).

-Once you have cleanaed your data, you can choose "File -> Import -> Excel Spreadsheet (*.xls, *.xlsx)".
+Once you have cleaned your data, you can choose "File -> Import -> Excel Spreadsheet (*.xls, *.xlsx)".
 The next dialog allows you to tweak the options.
 Important options include

 - *Worksheet*: Make sure you are importing the correct sheet!